Duy247/mock-project-mobile/readme.md

 Update 3: Rewrite test case 1 & 2 for Samsung A7 2018 Android 9

 Update 4: Merge 3 robot file into 1 single test suite

+Update 5: Add dynamic locator for created contact and message